ziyuwang-luke/ziyuwang-luke.github.io/index.md

 |*Advisor: Prof. Feng Wang, Department of Physics, **UC Berkeley***|Jan.
 2023 – Aug.
 2023|

 - Created devices of 2D materials and conducted optical measurements (absorption spectroscopy and photoluminescence measurements) on 2D devices and analyzed experimental data.
-- Completed literature review of the MoSe2/WS2 system.
+- Calculated the reflectance spectrum of given 2D devices using the transfer-matrix method.
 - Calculated the dipole-dipole interaction and exchange of excitons on moiré superlattices.
 <br>
 <div style="text-align:center;">